-The EMU PA Program is being developed by the School of Health Promotion and Human Performance, within the College of Health and Human Services.
-The PA Program will be a twenty-four month, full-time, year-round graduate professional program that emphasizes basic medicine and clinical methods.
-This developing program will prepare its graduates to be certified and licensed to practice medicine using autonomous decision making under the supervision of a physician.
+In response to pending local and national primary care provider shortages and the changing healthcare industry, the Eastern Michigan University (EMU) Board of Regents approved the new Master of Science in Physician Assistant Studies academic program in 2012.
+The EMU PA Program is situated in the School of Health Promotion and Human Performance, within the College of Health and Human Services.
+The PA Program is a twenty-four month, full-time, year-round graduate professional program with students starting as a cohort annually in May.
+This program prepares its graduates to be certified and licensed to practice medicine using autonomous decision making under the supervision of a physician.